33Fraise33/personal-ansible/readme.md

 ## Running a playbook
 ``eval `ssh-agent` ``
 `ssh-add <ssh-key here>`
-`ansible-playbook -i development <playbook>.yaml --ask-vault-pass` (this last part is needed for encrypted passwords)
+`ansible-playbook -i development <playbook>.yaml` (vault pass is asked by default so --ask-vault-pass is not needed)

 ## Encrypting passwords
 `ansible-vault encrypt_string`